slinares03/sdai-ic-d5-2-flexbox-basics/README.md

         - Use `justify-content` to space the images evenly.
         - Use `align-items` to center the images vertically.
     - [ ] **Task 3:** Style the images.
-        - Set a fixed width and height for the images to ensure they are the same size.
-Starting with something like this can let you specify only images in the gallery:
+        - Set a fixed width and height for the images to ensure they are the same size, and craft two rows with 3-5 images per row. **Tip:** Starting with something like this can let you specify only images in the gallery:
         ```css
         .gallery img {
             width: /* set a value that you feel looks good */;